rsdoiel/bash-curl-and-jq-presentation/presentation.md

 + Our prototype helps us to understand how the ORCID API works
 + I can simply the process into command line tools (e.g. ot project)
 + It can be used with other tooling (e.g. JabRef)
++ ORCID is moving from 1.2 to 2.0 APIs soon
+    + this presentation use 1.2 API calls

 # Reference links